Azdaroth/Azdaroth.github.io/source/_posts/2014-01-04-test-driven-rails-part-1.markdown

 <p>Write tests for not trivial scopes, especially when you write raw complex SQL queries – some of them might be quite difficult to follow is much more convenient to verify query through tests, not e.g. in Rails Console or dbconsole.</p>

 <p>Scopes with some database specific queries should be tested – e.g. hstore or arrays in PostgreSQL.
-Some operators like hstore ?& text[] (which means: does hstore contain all specified keys?) might look mystical at first glance.
+Some operators like <code>hstore ?& text[]</code> (which means: does hstore contain all specified keys?) might look mystical at first glance.
 It is quite beneficial to test drive this kind of functionality.
 Sometimes it is not that obvious, how to use this kind of scopes and what result can be expected, even with nice, descriptive name and tests can help as a documentation.</p>

 <p>Write tests for some domain methods  - when you have for instance User model, with attribute :active which can be either false or true, you can provide the following method:</p>